simpleanalytics/docs/_docs/31_integrations/00_next.md

 It will use the `afterInteractive` strategy to load the script.
 From the docs:

 > For scripts that can fetch and execute after the page is interactive, such as tag managers and analytics.
 These scripts are injected on the client-side and will run after hydration.

+## Noscript

+You can use the `<noscript>`-tag, but it's not really needed.
+Most visitors without JavaScript are bots anyway.

 ## Send events with JavaSript